 Yes, any Dingwall bass purchased directly can be returned, in excellent condition, within seven days of receiving the bass.
 After inspection at our shop, a refund will be issued minus a 10% re-stocking fee.
 All shipping, import and export costs are the responsibility of the customer.

-Yes we ship worldwide; all shipping and import costs are the responsibility of the customer.
+Yes, we ship worldwide; all shipping and import costs are the customer’s responsibility.

 HOW LONG IS THE WAIT FROM TIME OF ORDER PLACED?

 Due to demand, NG2/3, Combustion and D-Bird standard models are currently an 11 month lead time.
-The Canadian shop basses are 15 to18 months.
+The Canadian shop basses are 24 to 28 months.
 We encorage our customers to check with dealers as they might have something in stock or on order.

 WHERE CAN I PLAY A DINGWALL BASS?